ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 must have the necessary credentials.

 Service credentials are valuable.
 If anyone or any application has access to the credentials, they can effectively do whatever they want with the service instance.
 For example, they might create spurious data, or delete valuable information.
 Protect these credentials carefully.
-{: tip}
+{: important}

-For more information about the fields included in the service credentials, see the [IAM guide](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-){:new_window}.
+For more information about the fields included in the service credentials, see the [IAM guide](../guides/iam.html#ibm-cloud-identity-and-access-management-iam-){: new_window}.

 The basic command format to create credentials for a service instance within {{site.data.keyword.cloud_notm}} is as follows: